Regulations

 Rules for the selection of Young Affiliates

-Every year, the Academy's five Regional Partners each select up to five scientists aged 40 and under to be TWAS Young Affiliates for a period of six years.
+Every year, the Academy's five Regional Partners each select up to five scientists to be TWAS Young Affiliates for a period of six years.

 TWAS initiated its affiliateship category for young scientists in 2007.
 During their six-year tenure, TWAS Young Affiliates are invited to participate in the TWAS General Meetings and Conferences.

 The Academy's Regional Partners are located in Rio de Janeiro, Brazil; Beijing, China; Alexandria, Egypt; Bangalore, India; and Pretoria, South Africa (as of 2015; previously Nairobi, Kenya).
 Generally, they nominate only one person per country among the five individuals selected each year.
-To be eligible for selection, researchers must:
+To be eligible for selection, researchers must meet the following requirements:

-• have been living and working in a developing country for at least the preceding three years;
+Candidates must have resided and worked in a developing country for at least the three years immediately prior to their nomination.

 Being selected a TWAS Young Affiliate does not automatically lead to full membership of TWAS.
 Specifically, TWAS Young Affiliates:

-• will be invited to attend all TWAS General Meetings and General Conferences free of charge;
+• will be invited to attend all TWAS General Meetings and General Conferences;

 • are entitled to attend TWAS General Meetings as observers, i.e. they will be permitted to participate in the discussions, but will not have any voting rights;